jaxagohil/sacred-dance-privacy/README.md

 Information is used solely to:

 - Generate reflections and guidance
-- Personalize the user experience
+- Personalise the user experience
 - Improve app functionality
 - Provide multilingual support